-The college must receive both the fee and form by the deadline for sign up.
+The College must receive the applicant's examination fee by the sign-up deadline.

-\\\Please note that the exact examination dates are dependent on examiner availability and are not set until approximately one week after the deadline for exam sign up has passed.
-Applicants will be notified of their scheduled date and time via email\\\
+Please note that the exact examination dates are dependent on examiner availability and are not set until after the deadline for exam sign up has passed.
+Applicants will be notified of their scheduled date and time via email